scandum/blitsort/README.md

 Blitsort's performance is similar to that of fluxsort as long as it has sqrt(n) auxiliary memory.
 Performance on larger arrays degrades steadily but will still beat most traditional sorts at 10 million elements.

 To take full advantage of branchless operations the `cmp` macro needs to be uncommented in bench.c, which will double the performance on primitive types.
+The blitsort_prim function can be used to access primitive comparisons directly for 32 and 64 bit integers.

 Data Types
 ----------